A simple and sustainable shelf solutionEnvironmentally responsible merchandising that improves visibility and drives sales

 To help reduce their environmental impact whilst boosting sales, Ben & Jerry’s commissioned HL to design a sustainable shelving solution for their much-loved ice creams.
 Made of bioplastic material that comes from renewable sources, the new trays help shoppers find and pick out their favourite ice cream flavour.

 Grocers face many problems when it comes to merchandising their products, such as messy product displays and securing shelf space.
-Ben & Jerry’s approached HL due to declining sales because of disorganised ice cream displays in supermarket freezers.
+Ben & Jerry’s approached HL due to challenges with disorganised ice cream displays in supermarket freezers.
 HL’s Nordic Design Centre (NDC) proposed multiple solutions and prototypes for Ben & Jerry’s to choose a final design from.

 “We wanted a display solution that could help the shopper navigate our product as well as work well for the merchandising staff,” explains Ben & Jerry’s Category & Channel Development Manager, Charlotta Milleding.
 “Overall, we needed to ensure the trays were suitable for the freezer and that installation would be easy.
 HL came up with a solution that fit the bill.”